magicbell/costwatch/README.md

 DEMO=off docker compose up
 ```

+## Supported Services & Metrics

+At the moment, the only supported service is Cloudwatch and the only supported metric is [IncomingBytes](/internal/provider/aws/cloudwatch/metric/incoming_bytes.go), but it is easy to add a new service.
+If you'd like to see more services added, please create a PR, or request it in a new issue!

 ## AWS authentication

 CostWatch talks to AWS (e.g., CloudWatch) through the standard AWS SDK credential chain.
 Ensure your AWS credentials are available in the environment where the API/worker run.